Adding and Managing a Blog

 You can use tags to categorize blogs posts, making it easier for visitors to find relevant content.
 Within the Manage Posts option, find the relevant post and select “Post Settings.”

-Scroll down to “Post Tags,” enter the relevant tag and click save.
+Scroll down to “Post Tags,” enter the relevant tag and + Add new tag.

 Every tag you enter will be saved.
 When entering tags on future posts, saved tag names will autofill, revealing a list of previously used tags in a dropdown menu.
 This allows you to select previously used tags, which creates consistency.